cnagda/id-pirated-vid/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -v, --visualize  visualize video matches
+  -v, --visualize  visualize video matches -shortestmatch   minimum length of matching video clip (in seconds)
 ```

 Similarly to a `piracy.py QUERY`, the `-v` argument lets you view the matching
 clips side by side if you know the path to the videos in the database.
+If you
+wish to exclude video cip matched which are too short specifiy the
+`-shortestpath` with minimum number of seconds.

 ## Examples